 Although they have very simi...

-Mayer-Rokitansky-Küster-Hauser syndrome (MRKH) is an anomaly that belongs to class I Mullerian duct anomalies.
+Mayer-Rokitansky-Küster-Hauser syndrome (MRKH) is a congenital anomaly characterised by vaginal agenesis associated with, in the majority of cases, a spectrum of other genitourinary tract abnormalities.
+MRKH syndrome belongs to class I Mullerian duct anomalies.

 McKusick Kaufman syndrome (MKS) is an autosomal recessive multiple malformation syndrome primarily characterised by